eshimab/vuebook/docs/influx-flight/flight-begin/flight-begin-activate.md

     1. For Non-Sorting, pure MilliQ Water is fine.
     2. For Sorting, we need a saline solution:
         1. For BioSure: Mixture is 1/8 BioSure Concentrate and 7/8 MilliQ Water in a Graduated Cylinder
-        2. For NaCl: Dissolve **X** g NaCl in **Y** liters MillQ Water. *Let Sheath Fluid sit overnight to fully dissolve NaCl*
+        2. For NaCl: Dissolve **32**g NaCl in **4** liters MillQ Water. *Let Sheath Fluid sit overnight to                     fully dissolve NaCl*
     3. Fill a 60ml Syringe with Sheath Fluid for Purging the instrument and filling sort tubes.
         1. Label Syringe.
-        2. Attach a 0.2um Acrodisc Synring Filter to the synringe
+        2. Attach a 0.2um Acrodisc Syringe Filter to the syringe

 ### Syringes